Kuching International Airport: Expansion, renovation and redevelopment

 Kuching International Airport was given a radical makeover, with the terminal completed in 2006 and the runway and taxiway extension fully completed in 2008.
 The renovations borrowed many design features from Kuala Lumpur's then-new airport (KL International Airport opened in 1998, replacing the overcrowded Subang-Sultan Abdul Aziz Shah Airport), so the two have a similar look.

 The renovation increased terminal building floor space to 46000 m2 and was completed 15 months ahead of schedule.
-The fully renovated terminal building was officially opened by the then Prime Minister of Malaysia Tun Abdullah Ahmad Badawi on Monday, 17 April 2006.
+The fully renovated terminal building was officially opened by the then Prime Minister of Malaysia Tun Abdullah Ahmad Badawi on 17 April 2006.
 The project was handled by Global Upline Sdn.
 Bhd. and it cost some MYR620,000,000 (US$186,000,000).
 With this, the airport is capable of handling widebody aircraft such as Boeing 747-400 and Airbus A380-800 (albeit with airside restrictions on the runway and taxiway network).

 The completed works involved above ground-level (AGL) earthworks and pavement upgrades, extension of the runway length from 2454 metres to 3780 metres, widening of shoulders from 46 metres to 60 metres, extension of parallel taxiway to a full parallel taxiway with interconnection/rapid exit taxiways including widening of taxiway fillets and shoulders to 30 metres.
 The air-side apron works included the construction of a cargo apron, high-intensity lightings and markings.
 Visual and non-visual aids will be upgraded and/or relocated consistent with the upgrading plan to serve the extended runway.
 With nine gates, the airport can handle six narrow body aircraft (such as Boeing 737 and Airbus A320), three widebody aircraft and four turboprop aircraft.
 Of note, gate number 9 was specifically constructed for Airbus A380-800 operations.